PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-13 10:48:06
+Last updated: 2024-04-13 16:54:43
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: Sometimes one has to adjust to a situation as it unfolds.
+With every calamity comes opportunity. - Virginia Wilson